 Copyright Notice: This summary of Texas divorce laws is an interpretation by WomansDivorce.com of the most relevant laws concerning divorce, custody, and support for residents wanting to file for an annulment or divorce in Texas.
 Unauthorized reproduction of this material is prohibited and violation of this notice will result in immediate legal action.

 In an effort to keep divorce proceedings out of the courtroom, the court may utilize the following methods to resolve disputes: 1) arbitration; 2) mediation; 3) collaborative law; or 4) informal settlement conferences.
-(Texas divorce laws, Ch 6 Sec.
+(Texas divorce laws, Ch.
+6 Sec.
 6.601 through 6.604)

 If the spouses have reached a prior written agreement concerning each spouse's earnings and income on or after January 1 of the year in which the divorce was filed, the court will confirm such as separate property due to partition or exchange.
-(Texas divorce laws, Ch 6, Sec.
-7.001 through 7.008) » Return to top of Texas Divorce Laws
+(Texas divorce laws, Ch.
+6, Sec.
+7.001 through 7.008)

-SPOUSAL MAINTENANCE (alimony or support): Maintenance may be awarded to either spouse only if the following situations apply:
+Maintenance (also called alimony or spousal support) may be awarded to either spouse only if the following situations apply:

 In determining the amount and duration of maintenance to be awarded, the court will consider: 1) the monetary resources of the party seeking support and his or her ability to be self-sufficient; 2) how long the marriage lasted; 3) the age of the party requesting support, as well as his or her physical and emotional condition, employment history, and earning capability; 4) the dependent spouse's education and employment skills, including the time necessary to receive training to allow that spouse the ability to find adequate employment; 5) the attempts of the party requesting support to seek out available employment counseling; 6) the assets brought into the marriage by either party; 7) the dissipation of marital property and/or assets by either spouse; 8) the financial resources of each spouse in comparison to the other spouse, 9) the contributions of a spouse as homemaker; 10) whether one spouse contributed to the education, training, or increased earning capacity of the other spouse; 11) marital misconduct of the party requesting support; and 12) the ability of the party who will be paying support to meet his or her personal need while still paying child support or maintenance.